bruces12/My_Projects/README.md

 # My_Projects
-This is a collection of some of my work including.
+This is a collection of some of my work.